-The General Meeting is led by an independent chair proposed by the Board of Directors and approved by the General Meeting; this person will normally be the Chair of the Nomination Committee.
+The General Meeting is led by an independent chairperson proposed by the Board of Directors and approved by the General Meeting; this person will normally be the Chair of the Nomination Committee.

-Members of the Board of Directors are present at General Meetings, but normally not the entire Board has attended.
-No items of business at General Meetings have made this necessary to date.
-The Board Chair, the President and CEO and representatives from the Orkla Management Team are present in order to reply to any questions that may be raised.
+While members of the Board of Directors are present at General Meetings, it is not normally the case that the entire Board attends.
+To date, no items of business at General Meetings have rendered this necessary.
+The Board Chair, the President and CEO, and representatives from the Orkla Management Team are present to reply to any questions that may be raised.